mkantrr/ODHS/README.md

 The Gwyneth's Gifts VMS code was modified in the Fall of 2023, revamping the code into the present ODHS Medicine Tracker code.
 Many of the existing database tables were reused, and many other tables were added.
 Some portions of the software's functionality were reused from the Gwyneth's Gifts VMS code.
 Other functions were created to fill the needs of the ODHS Medicine Tracker.
 The team that made these modifications and changes consisted of Garrett Moore, Artis Hart, Riley Tugeau, Julia Barnes, Ryan Warren, and Collin Rugless.

-THE ODHS Medicine Tracker code was modified in the Spring of 2024 as an extension of the medicine tracker to revamp it back to a VMS to go along with the tracker, meant to help engage and manage volunteers for ODHS.
+THE ODHS Medicine Tracker code was modified in the Spring of 2024 as an extension of the medicine tracker, to revamp it back to a Volunteer Management System (VMS) to go along with the tracker.
+The VMS is meant to help engage and manage volunteers for ODHS.
+The existing database has been split into two seperate databases (odhsmd and odhsvms).
+The first database (odhsmd), works with the functionality provided with the Medicine Tracker.
+The second database (odhsvms), works with the functionality provided with the VMS.
+Most of the tables were reused in both databases.
+However, some tables were altered to remove any unused or unnecessary columns.
+Columns were also added to the existing tables to work with the new capabilities added during this semester.
+The dbHours table was also added to the odhsvms database, and is used in any new functionality associated with logged volunteer hours.
+Volunteer and Adoption Center user types have been introduced during this semester.
+Functionalities provided during this semester include: the processes of logging into the Medicine Tracker or VMS Dashboards based on a user's account type, creating events, viewing the events on a calandar, signing up for events, searching for volunteers, logging hours, deleting logged hours, generating a Volunteer verification form PDF, and the ability to change from light to dark mode.
 The team that made these modifications and changes consisted of Matthew Kanter, Byron Williamson, John Leitch, Joseph Vogtli, Niko Toro, and John Smith.

 ## User Types
 There are four types of users (also referred to as 'roles') within the ODHS.